 When outdoors, the city-slicker is aggravated by that which falls short of ideal, which is everything.
 The bugs, the weather, the blaring, shitty, out-dated music blasting out of the truck with the eight track player in the adjacent site.
 Or the witless paroxysms of the drunken armchair philosopher three sites over, which continue unimpeded until he topples over in his lawn chair at three in the morning, sadly, not into the fire so I can avoid hearing him the next night.
 Or the ice melting precipitously in the cooler, bathing all my food in water, making for soggy cheese, soggy steak, and soggy lettuce.

-My body demands lettuce, yogurt, and fillets of salmon to run at its usual state of sub-optimality.
+My body demands lettuce, yogurt, and fillets of salmon to run a steady-state of sub-optimality.
 After years of being subjected to outright contempt, my body would surely exact revenge were I to assault it with toxic food and booze.
-It would do so, not by way of a hangover or vomiting, as it did when I was a young fur-trader, but with cancer or heart disease.
+It would voice its displeasure, not by way of giving me a hangover or vomiting, like when I was a young fur-trader, but by sprouting a tumour or having a heart attack.

 In the throes of January I am pondering these issues as I decide on upcoming summer plans.
 The endeavour is daunted by memories of last summer, which produced the most dreadful conditions for camping.
 On one of our camping trips we had to move a tree that had fallen across the campsite before setting up our cabin-tent.
 There was a terrible storm the night before we arrived, and it returned the next two nights.
 I slept with one eye open, my ears trained to every sound in the surrounding trees.
 I didn’t sleep a wink for the better part of three nights.
 On the fourth night, I was so surly the bears didn’t dream of scavenging on my site.